Enjoy This Post? Share the Love!

 ● Weekend schedules are likely to have fewer connections, so expect longer waits.

-● Don’t assume that a public bus’s return route will be the same as the outbound trip, a mistake I made in Slovenia but could be true anywhere.
+● Don’t assume that a public bus’s return route will be the same as the outbound trip.
+I made that mistake in Slovenia, but it could be true anywhere.

 Tip 124.
 Have a plan for dinner and evening activities.

-When you book a hotel, make certain that it has one or more full-service restaurants with extended hours, or if you prefer, and can afford it, room service 24/7.
-On travel, I once found myself having dinner in my room at 12:15 AM.
-Be sure you are not left wandering the streets looking for restaurants at night with no recommendations as to the safety of the neighborhood or what is still open.
+When you book a hotel, check to see if it has one or more full-service restaurants that are open late.
+If you prefer, and can afford it, ask about room service 24/7.
+On one trip, I once found myself at dinner in my room at 12:15 AM.
+Be sure you are not left to go out to find restaurants at night with no idea as to what is safe or what is still open.

-Even if you have a hotel with a top restaurant, eating-in every night misses the point of sampling the cuisine and nightlife of a new destination.
-Traveling alone in Cairo, I was able to pay a taxi to wait for me while I had dinner.
+Even if you have a hotel with a top restaurant, one point of your trip is to try local food and cafes.
+Some time ago traveling alone in Cairo, I was able to pay a taxi to wait for me while I ate.
 This is not often affordable, however.
 In Paris or New York, for example, that cab fare could be enormous.

 Tip 126.
-Carry just enough cash for that day and credit cards with low credit limits.
-There is some difference of opinion in various parts of the world as to whether in a holdup having no cash can cause a violent reaction.
+Take just enough cash for that day and credit cards with low credit limits.
+(There is some difference of opinion in various parts of the world as to whether in a holdup having no cash can cause a violent reaction.)

 Tip 127.
-If you take the subway, stand away from the doors to avoid having someone steal your purse or other belongings and disappear into the crowd.
+If you take the subway, stand away from the doors.
+That makes it hard for a thief to steal your purse and dash back into the crowd.

 Tip 128.
-Be especially careful in train stations.
-They don’t have the restricted access of airports and therefore provide an easy entrance and exit for purse snatchers.
-In addition, travelers are likely to be burdened by luggage or distracted and not notice the loss immediately.
+Be more careful in train stations.
+They don’t have the restricted access of airports.
+That means it provides an easy way in and out for purse snatchers.
+In any case, travelers are likely to be tied down to their bags or distracted and not see the loss fast.

 Tip 129.
-The trains, themselves, present another challenge.
+The trains, themselves, have a risk as well.
 I was robbed as my train left the station in a European capital in broad daylight.
-Those of us traveling alone also run the risk of having our luggage stolen if we leave our seats.
+Those of us traveling alone also run the risk of having our bag stolen if we leave our seats.
 The best solution?
-If there is no one you can entrust to watch your luggage for a few minutes, take your wallet/passport with you, and time it between stops so that while you are gone your bags don’t leave on a separate vacation!
+If there is no one you can entrust to watch your bag for a few minutes, take your wallet/passport with you.
+Do try to time it between stops so that while you are gone your bags don’t leave on a separate vacation!

 Tip 130.
-Don’t be an easy target for pickpockets working in pairs.
+Don’t be an easy target for teams working in pairs.
 The most obvious scenario is as follows: You are a fairly new arrival.
-A stranger bumps into you on a crowded street and profusely apologizes.
-Just as you are pleasantly replying, “No problem,” his colleague is lifting your wallet and your travel documents!
+A stranger bumps into you on a crowded street> He apologizes.
+While you speak to him, his partner lifts your purse or items from a back pack!

 A variation on this theme is as follows: A local resident or fellow tourist stops to ask you for directions.
 When you are distracted, your wallet disappears.

 In a more recent trip to Paris, I saw a new scam in practice.
-As I made my way from the Left Bank to the Right Bank, a woman approached me saying she had just found a “gold” ring that very minute.
+As I made my way from the Left Bank to the Right Bank, a woman approached me saying she had just found a “gold” ring.
 She offered to sell it to me.
-Ironically, it looked like an American man’s wedding band.
-Even if it had been platinum, it was something I wouldn’t likely wear or purchase.
-I continued on down another street.
+I was puzzled since it looked like an American man’s wedding band!
+Even if it had been platinum, it was not something I would wear or buy.
+I went down the street.
 The same woman was there and had just, at that moment, “found” the same ring.
 Not recognizing me, she offered to sell this “new” find to me again!
-Minutes later by the Louvre, another woman had evidently just had the same good fortune to find an identical “gold” band.
+Minutes later by the Louvre, another woman had just had the same good fortune to find an identical “gold” band.

 Tip 132.
-A more frequent tourist scam at home and abroad is being forced to pay really excessive taxi fare or being taken on the long, long, long way to their destination.
+A more common tourist scam at home and abroad is being forced to pay really excessive cab fares.
+This may be on the meter if you go the long, long way home.
 Tourists are especially easy prey upon arrival in airports.
-When I flew one January from Siberia to St. Petersburg, Russia, a colleague had arranged for a taxi to be there on arrival and charge us $20.
-When we arrived, we never found our prearranged ride.
+When I flew one January from Siberia to St. Petersburg, Russia, I had a Moscow friend have a cab pick us up for $20.
+When we arrived, we never found our ride.
 There was a long row of taxis setting rates at about $40 for the same route.
 After intense negotiations, I was able to get the price down to $30.
-Plan ahead to avoid this hassle when traveling between foreign domestic airports where language barriers can make it even worse to negotiate.
+The lesson learned: Plan ahead to avoid this hassle when traveling between foreign domestic airports where language barriers can make it hard to negotiate.

-One of the most curious such “tours” was what I thought was a brief sightseeing sojourn into neighboring Zambia, accompanied by a Zimbabwean taxi driver.
-I paid a princely sum for this prospect of seeing more of the area around Victoria Falls.
-My tour ended up to be an unexpectedly short two hours primarily a roadside shopping expedition.
+One such “tour” I had thought was a brief sightseeing look over the Zambian border with a Zimbabwean taxi driver.
+I paid a huge sum.
+My tour ended up to be just two hours focused mainly on roadside shopping.
 Before I knew it, I was back south of the Zambezi River with a 6 foot 2 inch tall hand carved giraffe in tow.
 It now greets me in the hallway every time I open my front door here in the US.
-I have really grown attached to it although it serves as a permanent reminder of a lesson learned: Ask a lot of questions.
+I have really grown attached to it.
+It does also remind me of what I learned: Ask a lot of questions.
 How long is the day or half-day tour?
 Where will we go?
 What will we see?
 What is the full price?
 (In some places, you need to find out if you are paying for gas!)

 Tip 134.
-In remote areas, take a guide who speaks the local language and has been vetted as reliable.
+In remote areas, take a guide who speaks the local language.
+Be sure he/she has been vetted as reliable.

-Another way your travel funds can disappear: In an international airport transit lounge, I found that having unknowingly failed to complete a currency form I could lose almost all my cash as a fine before taking the next leg of my flight to a neighboring country.
-I did manage to hold onto my funds after an enterprising fellow passenger tore his blank form in half.
+This is one way your travel funds can disappear: In an airport transit lounge, I found out I had by mistake failed to fill out a currency form.
+I could have lost almost all my cash as a fine before taking the next leg of my flight to a second country.
+I did manage to hold onto my funds.
+A creative fellow passenger tore his blank form in half.
 He kept one and gave me the other to use!
-So we could each technically have the required document!
-Don’t fall into this trap; check out currency restrictions before leaving home.
+So we could each technically have the form to fill out.
+Don’t fall into this trap.
+Check out currency restrictions before you leave home.

 Tip 137.
-Watch out for missed flights that leave you stranded in a strange city without a reservation to spend the night.
+Watch out for missed flights.
+They can leave you stuck in a strange city without a place to spend the night.
 This happens most easily when you have a domestic and international flight for the same day.
 If bad weather or other delays occur on the first leg, you then miss the flight back home.

 Tip 138.
-Be Safe in a Digital Age by Limiting Personal Information Available on Lost/Stolen Electronics.
+Be Safe in a Digital Age.
+Limit Personal Information Available on Lost/Stolen Electronics.

 ● As noted above, password protecting your phone, at least while you are away.